Top 10 Sparks Songs

 Photo: AVRO [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)]

-Sparks was first formed in 1969 by brothers Ron and Russell Mael.
-Two siblings that looked like complete opposites.
-Their look and onstage performances depicted European cabaret at times.
+Sparks was first formed in 1969 by brothers Ron and Russell Mael, who looked like complete opposites.
+Their look and onstage performances sometimes resembled European cabaret.
 The band was huge in the United Kingdom.
-However, many people would have been shocked to learn that the brothers were actually from California.
+However, many would have been shocked to learn that the brothers were from California.

 The duo released their first album as a band in 1971 entitled Halfnelson.
 At the time the band was also named Halfnelson.
 A year later, the group changed their name to Sparks and reissued their debut album under the new name.
 From that point on, Sparks have released twenty four studio albums.
 Their last album as of this writing was released in 2017 entitled Hippopotamus.